 1. The parcel size shall be a minimum of two acres.
-2. The number of animals permitted shall be limited to no more than one per every one half acre.
+2. The number of animals permitted shall be limited to no more than one per acre.
 3. Horse stables shall be a minimum of 150 feet from any residential property line.
 No corral or riding area shall be permitted within 25 feet of any residential property line.
+4. Requirements for the storage of manure. - a.
+Manure shall not be allowed to accumulate causing a nuisance or hazard to the health, welfare or safety of humans or animals.